 Fluoxetine and breastfeeding

-Fluoxetine passes into breast milk and has been linked with side effects in breastfed babies.
+Fluoxetine passes into breast milk, usually in small amounts.
+It has been linked with side-effects in very few breastfed babies.

 Cautions with other medicines